COSD-PANDA/datasd_council_report_2017/main/process_overview.md

 * Identify people currently working with and managing data.
 * Understand which of the City's software systems are authoritative for various pieces of information.
 * Identify critical data and be able to prioritize it for release or internal access.
-* Understand which of the City's software systems are authoritative for various pieces of information.

 ## Process Overview